Parts of Austria, southern Germany sink deeper into snow

-BERLIN — Heavy snow is ongoing in parts of Austria and southern Germany, with several places cut off and the bad weather expected to last until Friday morning.
+BERLIN — Heavy snowfall continued Thursday in parts of Austria and southern Germany, with several places cut off and the bad weather expected to last at least another day.
+Snow was causing problems in other parts of Europe, even in Norway's Arctic Svalbard archipelago.

 Several railway lines in the Alps were closed because of the snow, trucks and cars got stuck for hours on a highway in southwestern Germany and schools were closed in parts of Bavaria.